Panopticon-Project/panopticon-admin/ROADMAP.md

 ## Milestone: Complete the analysis on one repository for reference
 By completing the analysis for one respository people can see how the framework is applied in a practical sense and should have less of a barrier to contributing.

+## Milestone: Complete and display different methods of funding

 ## Milestone: Lauch
 Complete the [Mozilla Open Leaders Series](https://mozilla.github.io/open-leadership-training-series) to ensure the respository is ready to receive contributions